-The Trustee is required to set at least one non-binding target for the Plan in relation to at least one of the chosen metrics and as far as they are able to measure performance against these targets on an annual basis.
+The Trustee is required to set at least one non-binding target for the Plan in relation to at least one of the chosen metrics and to measure performance against these targets on an annual basis.

-Targets are set by reference to a base year against which progress is assessed, a timeline for achieving the target, and the methodology by which performance against the target is assessed.
+Targets are set by reference to a baseline date against which progress is assessed, a timeline for achieving the target, and the methodology by which performance against the target is assessed.

-The Trustee has selected the following metrics to set targets against (further details of which are set out below) across the DB Section and the DC Section:
+As noted in the First Report, in 2022, the Trustee selected the following metrics to set targets against (further details of which are set out below) across the DB Section and the DC Section: